Money in the Bank (2012): Aftermath

 Meanwhile, Dolph Ziggler attempted various times to cash in the contract following Money in the Bank including four times on SmackDown against Sheamus and Big Show when they were champions respectively and on two episodes of Raw attempted to cash in, being thwarted by John Cena and Ricardo Rodriguez respectively.
 Ziggler defended the briefcase twice, on the August 20 episode of Raw to Chris Jericho and at TLC to Cena in a ladder match.
-Ziggler finally cashed in the contract, defeating Alberto Del Rio on the April 8, 2013 episode of Raw, after Del Rio had been attacked by Jack Swagger.
+Ziggler finally cashed in the contract, defeating Alberto Del Rio on the April 8, 2013, episode of Raw, after Del Rio had been attacked by Jack Swagger.

 The feud between Sheamus and Alberto Del Rio continued into SummerSlam, where Sheamus "beat" Del Rio.
 After Sheamus attacked Ricardo Rodriguez, Del Rio sought David Otunga to ban the Brogue Kick.
 This was granted by SmackDown general manager Booker T. The ban was lifted at Night of Champions, where Sheamus won.

 Also, at Raw 1000, CM Punk turned heel after attacking The Rock, who was helping John Cena fend off Big Show.
-At SummerSlam, Punk defended the WWE Championship against Cena and Show in a Triple Threat Match and at Night of Champions against Cena, where the match ended in a draw.
+At SummerSlam, Punk retained the WWE Championship against Cena and Show in a triple threat match and at Night of Champions against Cena, where the match ended in a draw.
 Punk would continue to defend the WWE Championship until the 2013 Royal Rumble, where, despite interference from The Shield, The Rock would defeat him for it.